 Over the last few decades, the American employment landscape has changed significantly.
 The traditional idea of working for a single company or corporation for the majority of one’s career has waned and given way to more entrepreneurial models.
 Therefore, an increasing percentage of Americans now work as sub-contractors, are fully commissioned or self-employed (According to the Bureau of Labor Statistics, It is estimated that 15 million Americans were self-employed in 2015).
 Of course, these buyers look for every possible write-off to reduce their tax burden each year.
 By doing so, their AGI (adjusted gross income) may not truly reflect their ability to make mortgage payments.

 These aspiring homebuyers are now turning to “non-banks”, such as loanDepot, that can accommodate them in a way that traditional lenders such as banks, credit unions, S&L’s and mortgage brokers cannot.
 The majority of US home lenders, by volume, now fall into the “nonbank” category.
 These are “direct lenders” that underwrite their own loans.
+Even hard money residential lenders would like to avoid foreclosing on a property used as collateral.
+The foreclosure process is dear and time consuming.
+Plus, AccoLend can help to puts them within the position of the reseller, wanting to complete repairs before they will recover their investment.
+This is often where some many banks have run into problems lately.

 An article by Sharon L. Lynch (CNBC Contributor) points out that these borrowers are much more successful simply by knowing where to apply!
 She quotes Guy Cecala, publisher and chief executive officer of “Inside Mortgage Finance”, who recommends comparing underwriting information from traditional lenders to “non-bank” lenders.
 “There is nothing wrong with getting a loan from a non-bank,” Cecala said.
 “Often you’ll get better terms, better service and looser underwriting.”
 And if the borrower does not fit these flexible guidelines, “non-banks” can put together deals with niche lenders that serve self-employed and high net-worth borrowers.